Bill Philipps and Me

-At this point my thoughts are spinning crazily.
-Ridiculously, I say, as if needing to correct him, “My dad wouldn’t be with my grandma.
-He never even liked my grandma.”
+Ridiculously, as if needing to correct him, “My dad wouldn’t be with my grandma.
+He never liked my grandma.”

-“Jennifer,” Bill chuckles, as if I were a very young child.
-“It is not like that there.
-It is different in the spiritual realm.
+“Jennifer,” Bill chuckled, speaking as if I were a very young child.
+“It is not like that in the spiritual realm.
 There’s no animosity, no dislikes.
+Souls are connected for different reasons.
 Besides, they were both gamblers, right?”

-That is an excellent guess!
-My grandmother, like my Dad, was a pretty serious gambler.
-Keno, Bingo, slots, she lived for it, played every day she could, would go to incredible lengths to get to Reno where she commanded four or five of the ridiculous one armed bandits.
+My grandmother, like my dad, was a pretty serious gambler.
+Keno, Bingo, slots, she lived for it, played every day she could, would go to incredible lengths to get to Reno where she commanded four or five of the ridiculous one-armed bandits.

 “Has your mom passed?”

-My heart leaps to greet this auspicious date.
-I can’t describe what happens at this moment, but adrenaline shoots into my body and as if preparing for danger, all senses go to high alert.
+Upon hearing this auspicious date, my heart kicked in.
+I can’t describe what happened at this moment, but adrenaline shot into my body and as if preparing for danger, all senses go to high alert.
 “He died on April 10th.”

 “He was seventy-four?”